AnzelleL23/bubbles/README.md

 - Not as many pelagics as one would hope for (there is the occasional reef shark and manta) but the vibrant reefs more than make up for it.
 - Blue waters and amazing visibility virtually everywhere.
 - Amazing variety of diving: drifts, macro, shallow reefs, sandy bottom.
+- If you enjoy drift diving, this is 100% the place to go.
 - The only place I’ve been to so far where I truly feel like I am straight out of a scene from ‘The Little Mermaid’, too difficult to describe the experience with words.
 - **Highlights:** Corals, reef fish